smaht-dac/pipelines-docs/DOCS/ANALYSIS/Short-Read_RNA-seq_Paired-End/4_Gene_Quantification.md

         --stranded rf
 ```

 *Note: The above command assumes a paired-end, RF/fr-firststrand stranded protocol.
-The collapsed gene model was generate using GENCODE Release 45.
+The collapsed gene model was generate using GENCODE comprehensive gene annotations.
 For more detailed information please refer to the GENCODE documentation under “Genome Annotations” section.*

 ## Implementation with RNA-SeQC